kara-fong-group/specific-ion-effects-eno3rr/README.md

-## Data Repositiory for Beyond Interfacial Structure: Ion Transport Mediates Cation Effects in Electrochemical Nitrate Reduction -- {insert DOI}
+## Data Repositiory for Beyond Interfacial Structure: Ion Transport Mediates
+## Cation Effects in Electrochemical Nitrate Reduction -- {insert DOI}
 Authors: Madeline A. Murphy, Kara D. Fong
-Date:
+Date: last updated March 2026

 ### Contents:
-#### data
+#### data - ms figs
-Bulk Electrolyte
+Includes all the data arrays necessary for figure generation.
+Raw data available upon request.

-#### figures
+#### figures - compressed
 Includes all the final figures in the manuscript and supporting information, separated accordingly.
     complete-ms -- final .png files that appear in the manuscript complete-si -- final .png files that appear in the si